 In limited circumstances, we may manually review your content for product improvement and development purposes in the following situations:

 Our manual review process includes safeguards to help protect your privacy.
 If you submit non-public content for manual review, we will perform the manual review with personnel subject to confidentiality requirements and privacy training.

 Adobe takes your privacy seriously.
 Your privacy is maintained during content analysis for product improvement and development.
 None of your content is included in our products or services unless you make them public (for example, contributions to Adobe Stock and Behance).
 The insights obtained through content analysis will not be used to re-create your content or lead to identifying any personal information.

-You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Center.
+You can find an overview of how Adobe may use your information (including content) in the Adobe Privacy Center.

 You can turn off content analysis at any time if you're a customer accessing Creative Cloud and Document Cloud products and services via a personal account.
 (This setting doesn't apply to organization or school accounts, which are governed by your organization or school’s agreement with Adobe.)
 Turning off content analysis doesn't affect your ability to use any features.